 3. Process your receipts daily

-Schedule a moment in your daily routine to process all the receipts you collected throughout the day.
-Whether you use an app to scan them into your phone or you have some other organization method, the key to receipt management is not to let them pile up.
+Receipts can be easy to lose track of—so we recommend scheduling a moment in your daily routine to process all the receipts you collected throughout the day.
+Whether you use an app to scan them into your phone, you opt to receive them digitally, or you have some other organization method, the key to receipt management is not to let them pile up.
 A receipt app that you keep on your phone’s home screen can serve as a daily receipt organizer that can help kick this habit into gear!

 4. Use the Magic Envelope to vanish receipt clutter instantly